-🔅 Practical, Tactical Differentiation
+A Practical, Tactical Differentiation for Student Interventions

 Because scholars are at varying levels of achievement, differentiated learning opportunities for each student are imperative.
 To accomplish this, teachers in all grades focus on maximizing small group and individual instruction.
 Data-driven decision-making, targeted interventions, and effective use of technology support planning for individual instruction.